-Voltaire's Candide is an entire book of this.
+Voltaire's Candide is a book of this.
 Despite his assertions that we live in the best of all possible worlds, Candide is kicked out of his idyllic home for kissing a girl who is apparently his cousin (although this is never brought up by any of the characters), is tricked into joining the Bulgarian army, is flogged until he has no skin on his back and begs for death, sees horrific death and destruction caused by the war, has a chamber-pot emptied on him, finds out that his beloved teacher has become a beggar hideously disfigured by syphilis, learns that his childhood home was utterly destroyed and his love interest and her family have been murdered (after brutal mass rape), and the ship he's on is beset by a storm... in the first four chapters.
 In fact, every character in Candide suffers from this trope—it's hard to find a character who hasn't been enslaved, raped, flogged, or lost all their worldly possessions.

 In Tom Clancy's Jack Ryan Universe, after a long, long list of calamities inflicted by the fictional foes of the US including multiple attacks with various Weapons Of Mass Destruction (once almost leading to all-out nuclear war), terrorism on a scale to make any budding Osama bin Laden ecstatic, and plots aplenty to destroy or severely cripple the country, Clancy decides to still include the events of September 11, 2001 in this world.
 What already happened was bad enough; the last one was truly unnecessary piling on.

 In The Last Herald-Mage trilogy from the Heralds of Valdemar books, the title character Vanyel has no paranormal abilities at all and no friends.
-He gets his arm broken by his weapons trainer in an attempt to "toughen him up" (note, he was an aspiring musician).
+He gets his arm broken by his weapons trainer in an attempt to "toughen him up" (he was an aspiring musician).
 His one true love goes insane when his twin brother dies, plans a complicated revenge, suffers a massive breakdown, and ultimately commits suicide, but not before flooding Van with a massive torrent of magical energy that forcibly awakens all of his magical gifts.
 Van is left in such emotional and psychic pain that he attempts suicide twice before starting to recover.

 And that was just in the first volume!
 In the second volume he's mostly just lonely, a bit sad, slightly shell-shocked, and suffering from a mild deathwish; but in the third volume he watches his king (who is one of his few actual friends) die by inches (and it is quite explicit that the king's beloved, one of Vanyel's other few friends, will die with him), his Aunt is painfully killed because he dismisses her worries about a rash of fatal accidents, and he gets gang-raped... all because apparently he didn't have enough angst in his life already...